Paras4902/notepad/README.md

 # notepad
-Notepad created by using python
+Notepad created by using python.
+Credits Paras4902